Wild Card (2015 film): Plot

-Afterwards, Cyrus insists Nick take the check and the ticket, and Nick accepts.
-Nick then drives out of Las Vegas.
+Afterwards, Cyrus insists Nick take the check and the plane ticket.
+Nick accepts, then drives out of Las Vegas.

 Production

 Simon West said that Jason Statham developed the project himself "maybe over five years".
 At one point, Brian De Palma was slated to direct until West replaced him.
 West stated:

 He [Statham] showed it to me once when we were doing Mechanic, but I was off doing something else, but then he showed it to me again after Expendables 2 and I got into it, because of the writing really.
 William Goldman is a hero of mine ...
 I actually worked with him on The General's Daughter.
 He did plot hole work on the script.
 So this was a chance to work with him on a whole script – not just a polish on a script.

 West said the script filmed was the one Goldman wrote over thirty years ago.
 He later elaborated:

 I rang him up and said, "I'm about to put the record straight and fix this film for you."
 I did ask him, what's your one piece of advice for me when shooting this?
 He said, "Just make sure that Nick is the toughest guy you've ever seen in your life."
 That, I think is his approach – no matter how complicated the character is intellectually, no matter how much dialogue there is, or twists and turns Goldman puts in the script, at the end of the day, he has this one thing that he has above his desk that reminds him what the character should be.
 It was the same for me – once he told me that, "Nick's the toughest guy in Vegas", every scene informs that.
 Even when he's not doing anything, everybody in the room knows that, and everybody knows his history, what he's capable of.
 And so he ultimately doesn't have to do that much, because he is the toughest guy in Vegas.

 "It was nice firstly to have a script that was so set, because on any big movie scripts are constantly in flux," said West.
 "It also made it easy to sell to actors like Stanley Tucci and Sofia Vergara because their parts were very set out.
 There's nothing in the script that's really aged, there's no pyrotechnics or technology really."